nygellyndley/TheCoreConverter/readme.md

 `python3 LayoutConverter.py` or `python3.6 LayoutConverter.py`

 ## Basic Overview
-This program serves two basic functions.
+This program serves three basic functions.

-**Generating a New, Right-Side-of-the-Keyboard Hotkey Profile**
-If you put a brand new file called `Sick New Hotkey Profile Left.SC2Hotkeys` into the `hotkey_sources` folder, running the script will generate a new hotkey profile called `Sick New Hotkey Profile Right.SC2Hotkeys`.
+1. If you put a brand new file called `Sick New Hotkey Profile Left.SC2Hotkeys` into the `hotkey_sources` folder, running the script will generate a new hotkey profile called `Sick New Hotkey Profile Right.SC2Hotkeys`.
 The keyword `Left` or `left` has to be in the filename otherwise it will be ignored.

-You should almost never do this though, as it's going to be easier to modify an existing profile.
+You should almost never do this though, as it's going to be easier to modify an existing profile (more on this below).

-**Using a Pair of Right and Left Hotkey Profiles to Generate a Full Set of Localized, Downloadable Profiles**
+2. If you make a change to the left profile, the script will translate those changes to the right profile and update it.

-The second is to take a left-side-of-the-keyboard hotkey profile and a right-side-of-the-keyboard hotkey profile and use them to generate a full set of hotkey profiles for different localizations (USQwerty, FrenchAzerty, and so on).
+3. If there is a left and right pair of hotkey profiles in the `hotkey_sources` folder, the script will use them to generate a full set of hotkey profiles for different localizations (USQwerty, FrenchAzerty, and so on).
-Making updates to the source profiles and then generating a new set of distributable profiles is almost always what you want to do.
+You can find them in the build folder.

 ## How it Works
 1. The script will start by reading hotkey values (like `Zealot=W`, for example) from a left profile (such as `TheCore 4.0 Left.SC2Hotkeys`) found in the `hotkey_sources` folder.